This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Add the water, brown sugar, maple syrup, salt, apple cider vinegar, sage, rosemary, peppercorns, and mustard seeds to a large pot.
-Cook over medium high heat until the mixture begins to boil.
+Cook over medium-high heat until the mixture begins to boil.
 Once the mixture has been boiling for a few minutes and the sugar and salt are completely dissolved, remove from heat and let cool completely.
-If you want the brine to cool more quickly, you can stick it in the fridge.
+If you want the brine to cool more quickly, you can stick it in the fridge, but not directly after it has been on the stove.
 I would not recommend cooling it with ice cubes as it may dilute the flavor.

 • Add the brine and pork to a large marinating bag or a large bowl.
 You want the pork to be completely submerged.
 Transfer to a refrigerator and let the tenderloin sit in the brine for 1-2 hours.

-• While the tenderloin is brining, make the maple glaze.
-Mix together 3 Tbs of each, maple syrup, dijon mustard, and apple cider vinegar.
-Set aside.
+• While the tenderloin is brining, make the maple glaze by whisking together maple syrup, dijon mustard, and apple cider vinegar in a small bowl and set aside.

 • Once the pork is done brining, rinse with water and pat dry.

 • Heat oil in a cast iron skillet over medium high heat.
 Add the pork to the skillet and brown the meat for 2 minutes on each side.
 Brush the maple glaze over the browned pork tenderloin.
+Do not use all of it.
 Reserve any leftover glaze to use for the pan sauce.

 • Transfer the pork tenderloin to the oven to finish cooking.
 Roast for 25 minutes or until the tenderloin reaches an internal temperature of 145 °F (63 °C)